webpromo/massive-demo/README.md

 ## PRE-SETUP

-Follow the next steps using pgAdmin, and before class on the 3rd day.
+Follow the next steps using pgAdmin.

 ### Step A: Create a database